tsuru/bs/README.md

 `METRICS_ELASTICSEARCH_HOST` is the `Elastisearch` host.
 This environ is used by [tsuru-dashboard](https://github.com/tsuru/tsuru-dashboard) to show graphics with the metrics data.

+### CONTAINER_SELECTION_ENV

+`CONTAINER_SELECTION_ENV` is the environment variable that needs to be set on containers to have their metrics collected and reported by *bs*. *By default, bs will report metrics from every container running on its host*, including itself.
+For example, if `CONTAINER_SELECTION_ENV=TSURU_APPNAME` *bs* will only report metrics from containers that have the `TSURU_APPNAME` environ (tsuru application containers).

 ### BS_DEBUG